lwjohnst86/ggepi/README.md

 # Usage

-Check out the [website](http://ggepi.lukewjohnston.com) for more details on usage.
+Check out the website documents for more details.